 Everybody’s experiences and difficulties are unique and therefore so is the pace and length of the therapy.

-Lizzy feels that each of their client's is the expert in their experiences and so they are best placed to decide what is right for then.
-Lizzy may offer suggestions of ideas for focus or strategies to practice, but it is always the client's choice as to what they focus on.
+I feel that each of their client's is the expert in their own life and experiences and so they are best placed to decide what is right for then. i may offer suggestions of ideas for focus or strategies to practice, but it is always the your choice as to what you wish to focus on and how you wish to do so.

 Lizzy Pittock is an inclusive practitioner and welcomes people of all ages from all communities, ethnicities, LGBTQIA+, and people with disabilities.